vignesh362/Iot-using-flutter/README.md

-# iot applications for home automations
+# IoT Solutions for Home Automation

 A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application. this project which i created was made to control applications around my house with nodemcu/raspberry pi . this is a simple project with colour changing buttons to distinguish between switching on and off (green- on and grey- off) and it updates "1" to the firebase when the light is switched on and "0" when it is switched off.
+This project serves as an initial framework for a Flutter application designed to control various applications within my home using NodeMCU or Raspberry Pi.
+It features color-changing buttons for easy differentiation between on (green) and off (grey) states.
+Additionally, the application updates Firebase with "1" when the light is switched on and "0" when it is switched off.